 STI ESG is the largest subsidiary of STI Holdings.
-It Starting School Year (SY) 2020-2021, select schools was incorporated on June 2, 1983 and is involved in in the Group were given government permits to setting up, maintaining, and operating educational offer Bachelor of Science in Retail Technology institutions to provide pre-elementary, elementary, and Consumer Science Program (BSRTCS) and secondary, and tertiary as well as post-graduate government recognition to offer a 2-year Associate in Retail Technology Program (ART).
-ART has a courses, post-secondary and lower tertiary nondegree programs. ladderized curriculum preparatory for the BSRTCS and graduates of ART will receive a diploma upon completion of the program.
+It was incorporated on June 2, 1983 and is involved in setting up, maintaining, and operating educational institutions to provide pre-elementary, elementary, secondary, and tertiary as well as post-graduate courses, post-secondary and lower tertiary non-degree programs.